-Internal name: cc\set\hostname
+Internal name: cc\set\hostname Module frequency: once-per-instance

-preserve\hostname: (boolean) If true, the hostname will not be changed.
-Default: false hostname: (string) The hostname to set fqdn: (string) The fully qualified domain name to set prefer\fqdn\over\hostname: (boolean) If true, the fqdn will be used if it is set.
+- preserve\hostname: (boolean) If true, the hostname will not be changed.
+Default: false - hostname: (string) The hostname to set - fqdn: (string) The fully qualified domain name to set - prefer\fqdn\over\hostname: (boolean) If true, the fqdn will be used if it is set.
 If false, the hostname will be used.
-If unset, the result is distro-dependent
+If unset, the result is distro-dependent - create\hostname\file: (boolean) If false, the hostname file (e.g. /etc/hostname) will not be created if it does not exist.
+On systems that use systemd, setting create\hostname\file to false will set the hostname transiently.
+If true, the hostname file will always be created and the hostname will be set statically on systemd systems.
+Default: true

 '''

+--- Example1 ---

 preserve_hostname: true

 --- Example2 ---

 hostname: myhost

 fqdn: myhost.example.com

 prefer_fqdn_over_hostname: true

 '''